-Ocado on the other hand remain sanguine when it comes to the perceived negatives of the new venture.
+Ocado, on the other hand, remains sanguine when it comes to the perceived negatives of the new venture.
 And I would hazard that as a “tech company” this will be down to their ability to focus on both delivering AND evolving the next phases of their capability.
-And in this case, it’s in tandem with a new partner who are finally opening the digital channels needed for so long.
+And in this case, it’s in tandem with a new partner who is finally opening the digital channels needed for so long.

 So, on face value, a win for both M&S and their customers … although some investment analysts may disagree!

 2. Quality is always a good starting point

 Ocado as a brand is incredibly strong.
 Why is it when you are talking to someone who shops through them, they simply must tell you when they are waiting for an “Ocado” delivery?

 M&S is equally as strong, but as a grocer (in the context of this piece) the brand strength really shines within certain strands of market perception.
 Not that I am a loyal M&S shopper, but they are unparalleled in the creation, marketing and quality of the convenience meal.
 (And I am sorry if you are a Waitrose blue blood, but M&S is better!)

 When it comes to the aisle, both M&S and Waitrose regular ranges are comparable in both quality and “more or less” on point price-wise.
 Whilst considered more expensive, both stores let the product do the talking.
 There will always be bickering in the press on the price thing… both company CEO's have been niggling at each other on this for weeks now.